codewithprash/peace/README.md

 ## Getting Started

-This project is Mental Health Tracker application.
+This project is Mental Health Care application.

 A few resources to get you started if this is your first Flutter project: